Thuylt185411/English/Cam12/Test2/Part1.md

 **Cambridge Meaning:** The state of not feeling safe or confident.
 **Sentence:** Food insecurity is a major issue in many developing countries, particularly among smallholder farmers.
 **Conversation:**
-A – What’s the situation with food security here?
+A – What’s the situation with food security here
 B – Food insecurity is a big concern, especially after poor harvests.

 ---